Posted on

 Extra Flavors and Substitutions

-• Chicken: You can use your choice of chicken such as chicken breasts or chicken tenderloins
+• Chicken Thighs: You can use chicken breasts or chicken tenderloins as a leaner option.

-• Meatballs: You can also use pork, beef, or chicken meatballs
+• Sausage Patty: You can also use your choice of patty such as pork, beef, or turkey.

 • Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing